|Maranatha Christian School|

 We provide education for our children based upon God and His Word because it is God’s command.

-“For the Word of the Lord is right; and all His works are done in truth.”
+“For the word of the Lord is right and true; he is faithful in all he does.”
 (Psalm 33:4)

 Education must strive to teach wisdom.